-Lake Tekapo, with its characteristic blue water and mountain surrounds, is one of the top scenic spots in the Canterbury High Country.
+Lake Tekapo, with its characteristic blue water and mountain surrounds, is one of the top scenic spots in the Mackenzie Basin.
 The views from the stony beach in front of town are nice, but to really see the beauty of this area you’ll need to head a little further afield.
-The Peninsula Walkway, located around 8 km from downtown Tekapo, is one of your best bets for lake / mountain views and is easy enough to suit all levels of fitness.
+The Peninsula Walkway, located around 8 km from downtown Lake Tekapo, is one of your best bets for lake / mountain views and is easy enough to suit all levels of fitness.

 Hiking the Peninsula Walkway

 There’s a small car park at the start of the track (along Godley Peaks Road, just after the Mount John turnoff) — signage isn’t great but it’s easy to find.
 You can also start at the other end but starting at the first car park seems like the best way go.
+If you drive a bit further you’ll come to Lake Alexandrina and Lake McGregor — good options if you’re looking for a camping ground nearby.
 The first part of the track takes you through a golden field framed by mountains, and it doesn’t take long for Lake Tekapo to come into view.
 The track splinters in parts but just roughly follow the orange poles and you’ll find the way — it’d be difficult to get lost.

 We did the Peninsula Walkway hike in winter (early August) and the snow on the mountains made for some awesome views.
 It’d be nice in the summer too but snow definitely adds to the beauty in places like this.
-Apparently this track is a great place to see fields of purple lupin flowers in spring time, so we’ll have to return to see that.
 According to the sign, this track is closed for lambing during September and October.

 The end of the track